SlimeVR/SlimeVR-Docs-Site/src/README.md

 If you have any problems, feel free to reach out on the [SlimeVR discord](https://discord.gg/SlimeVR).

-*Written by adigyran and calliepepper, edited by Amebun, QuantumRed#0001, calliepepper, Spazzwan emojikage, nwbx01, and tomyum3dp, styled by calliepepper.
-Reformatted by Amebun.*
+*Written by adigyran and calliepepper, edited by QuantumRed#0001, calliepepper, Spazzwan emojikage, nwbx01, and tomyum3dp, styled by calliepepper.
+Reformatted and rewritten by Amebun to meet December 2025 standards.*